mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 For more information on the Make It Native app, see [Getting the Make It Native App](/refguide/getting-the-make-it-native-app).

 You can download the Make It Native app for [iOS](https://apps.apple.com/app/make-it-native/id1334081181) or [Android](/refguide/getting-the-make-it-native-app).

 ## Android 2.1.1

 **Release date: February 12th, 2021**

 ### Fixes

-* Fixed a bug with image picker generating duplicated images on the device.
+* We fixed a bug where the image picker generated duplicated images on the device.
-* Fixed a bug with soft keyboard getting hidden when selecting textfields in list views.
+* We fixed a bug where the soft keyboard would become hidden when selecting textfields in list views.

 ## Android 2.1.0 / iOS 2.2.0